Click here to complete the FY25 CARRE Needs Assessment by November 22!

 Latest Resources

-CARRE provides training and education on forced migration trauma in a wide variety of areas of concern and capacity building.
+CARRE provides training and education on trauma related to crisis and conflict in a wide variety of areas of concern and capacity building.

 The Center for Adjustment Resilience and Recovery (CARRE) is a training and technical assistance project in partnership with the National Child Traumatic Stress Network (NCTSN) & funded by the Substance Abuse and Mental Health Services Administration (SAMHSA), focusing on providing quality mental health and psychosocial support services for children.